The Number One Reason For Divorce And How To Prevent It

 What causes divorce besides communication issues?
 Other serious issues can sabotage marriage and lead to divorce.
 These reasons to divorce frequently make "top 10 reasons for divorce" lists.

-Infidelity is a top cause, playing a role in up to 30% of divorces.
+Infidelity is a top cause for many divorced couples, playing a role in up to 30% of divorces.
 It is also one of the most common grounds for divorce in the world.
 Once shattered, that trust is difficult to rebuild.
 The partner cheated on may struggle with self-esteem issues and a feeling of not being good enough.
 However, cheating is usually reflective of deeper problems.

 Financial struggles also top the list of reasons for divorce.
 Money squabbles, whether caused by a loss of employment, unchecked spending, or difficulty paying off debt, can lead to chronic stress between a couple.
 That is especially true if there is an imbalance of income between two partners.